Information on the cases of Coronavirus (COVID-19) and number of deaths for Doncaster.

 - We have also included a line of “expected deaths.”
 This shows the average number of deaths you would expect to see in Doncaster at this time of year.

-- There has been a total of 307 COVID19 deaths recorded by our local Registrar’s Office.
+- There has been a total of 783 COVID-19 deaths recorded by our local Registrar’s Office.
 We are now reporting deaths as reported by our local registrar’s office and not from the Office of National Statistics as we have in previous reports.

-- The numbers of people dying with COVID 19 peaked at the end of April and fell to zero for most of August and September.
-In the week ending the 23rd October there have been 10 deaths.
+- The numbers of people dying with COVID-19 peaked in the first wave at the end of April and fell to zero for most of August and September.
+In the week ending the 8th January there had been 28 deaths.
+There will be a lag on reporting deaths within the current week and this data will be more comprehensibly available next week.

 |Week number||Week ending||COVID-19 deaths|